ansible-middleware/common_criteria/README.md

   - name: middleware_automation.common_criteria
 ```
 ### Using via GitHub Action
-A GitHub action which is uses this role is provided by the Red Hat Containers Community of Practice (CoP)
+A GitHub action which uses this role is provided by the Red Hat Containers Community of Practice (CoP)
 - https://github.com/redhat-cop/github-actions/tree/master/common_criteria

 ## License

 Apache License v2.0 or later

-See [LICENCE](LICENSE) to view the full text.
+See [LICENSE](LICENSE) to view the full text.